Home

 ~ Son Winfield "Scott" Younkin ~

-They produced four children: Ada M. Conaway, Mary Alice Caton, Lula Pearl Frankhouser and James Calvin "Cal" Younkin.
+The Younkins produced a brood of four children together -- Ada M. Conaway, Mary Alice Caton, Lula Pearl Frankhouser and James Calvin "Cal" Younkin.

 Bruceton Mills, WV, along the Cheat River, early 1900s